Our PSHE curriculum is based on our three Golden Rules which are woven into everything we learn, share and do at Catherington Infant School.

 For more information on how you can help at home, visit the “Think You Know” website.

-We teach children how to keep themselves safe around water; from staying close to an adult, what the different flags mean and what to do if they get in difficulties.
+We teach children how to keep themselves safe around water.
+This includes staying close to an adult, what the different flags mean and what to do if they get in difficulties on the beach.